 • When blotting the stain, never start from the middle.
 Work from the edges into the middle.

 There are many different types of stains you can get in your carpet.
-Some of the m requires more work and effort than others.
-Removing oil based stains requires a completely different approach.
+Some of them require more work and effort than others.
+Removing oil-based stains requires a completely different approach.
 As oil is most likely to harden on the carpet it, you need to scrape it off using a cleaning solvent.
 Again, remember to blot rather than rub.
 An alternative to cleaning solvent is nail polish remover.